ChrisChasm/prayers/README.md

 License: MIT
 License URI: http://opensource.org/licenses/MIT

-Let's an organization share and update prayer requests via their website.
+Lets an organization share and update prayer requests via their website.
 This plugin also provides JSON feeds for other services to consume.

 ## Description
 Let's an organization share and update prayer requests via their website.
 This plugin also provides JSON feeds for other services to consume.